Couzin-Fuchs-Lab/Guenzel-et-al-CollectiveForaging/Data/README_data.txt

 	2. PatchWeights.csv (table)
 	   Table with before and after weights of food patches.

 		2.1.
-Number of variables: 10
+Number of variables		: 10
 		2.2.
 Number of rows	  		: 109
 		2.3.
-Variable list		  :
+Variable list:
 			id		  		: trial (<group size><condition><date>)
 			date  				: date (yymmdd)
 			A_loc	  			: position ID of patch A
 			A_cond				: condition of patch A (HQ:1, LQ:-1)
-			A_before: weight of patch A [g] before beginning of trial A_after	: weight of patch A [g] after beginning of trial B_loc	  : position ID of patch A
+			A_before			: weight of patch A [g] before beginning of trial A_after				: weight of patch A [g] after beginning of trial B_loc	  			: position ID of patch A
 			B_cond				: condition of patch B (HQ:1, LQ:-1)
-			B_before: weight of patch B [g] before beginning of trial B_after	: weight of patch B [g] after beginning of trial 2.4.
+			B_before			: weight of patch B [g] before beginning of trial B_after				: weight of patch B [g] after beginning of trial 2.4.
 Missing data codes : NaN